teadetime/computer_vision/README.md

 There is also post processing done on the neato side of things to help ensure continuity of commands being sent to the robot.

 Once the bounding box has been read and the hand pose has been determined the neato waits for multiple of the same signal before doing anything.
 Our current implementation allows a finger count/gesture to be acted upon if it is in 7 of the last 10 frames.
-- This helps to alleviate a very sporadic/jump behavior
+- This added redundancy helps to alleviate very sporadic/jumpy behavior
 - This comes at a price of reaction time as it will take longer(ie more processed frames) for a given action/hand pose to enact a change and stop
 - On a higher power system there would be less slowdown (higher frame rate) and it would likely perform better